 There are numerous things to see and do in Playa del Carmen.
 There really is something for everyone.

 This modern city has become a popular destination for remote workers.
-Nick and I have been living in Playa del Carmen for close to 6 months now and will be extending our stay.
+Nick and I have been living in Playa del Carmen for 8 months now, having extended our stay from the original 6 month plan.

 At first, I wasn’t sure if I would like living here (Playa is known for being a party place), but with numerous amenities, great restaurants, day-trips galore, and excellent quality of life, Playa del Carmen is a place that has grown on me and now I don’t want to leave.